 - T2: bright/high intensity signal, usually greater than on T1, due to its high water content

-- T1 C+: with contrast, significant enhancement seen due to high vascularity
+- T1 C+: significant enhancement seen due to high vascularity

 Treatment and prognosis